The Governor General of Canada

 Who Becomes Governor General?

 The governor general is directly appointed by the prime minister of Canada, and until fairly recently it was common for the appointment to be openly partisan.
 Governor generals were usually retired politicians from the PM’s party, with the office used as a patronage present for years of faithful service.
 This became gradually more and more controversial, considering that the GG is supposed to be a figure of national unity and a neutral arbitrator in times of democratic crisis — two tasks which can be quite hard for a partisan politician.
-In recognition of changing attitudes, Canada’s last three governor generals have all come from non-political backgrounds.
+In recognition of changing attitudes, Canada’s last four governor generals have all come from non-political backgrounds.

 Former Governor Generals of Canada